MichaelCade/90DaysOfDevOps/Days/day39.md

 ![](Images/Day39_Git29.png)

 Merging is easy because it is non-destructive.
 The existing branches are not changed in any way.
-However this also means that the feature branch will have an irrellevant merge commit every time you need to incorporate upstream changes.
-If main is very busy or active this will or can pollute the feature branch history.
+However, this also means that the feature branch will have an irrelevant merge commit every time you need to incorporate upstream changes.
+If the main is very busy or active this will or can pollute the feature branch history.

-As an alternate option we can rebase the feature branch onto the main branch using
+As an alternate option, we can rebase the feature branch onto the main branch using

 ```
 git checkout feature
 git rebase main
 ```
-This moves the feature branch (the entire feature branch) effectively incorporating all of the new commits in main.
+This moves the feature branch (the entire feature branch) effectively incorporating all of the new commits in the main.
 But, instead of using a merge commit, rebasing re-writes the project history by creating brand new commits for each commit in the original branch.

 ![](Images/Day39_Git30.png)

 The biggest benefit of rebasing is a much cleaner project history.
 It also eliminates unnecessary merge commits. and as you compare the last two images, you can follow arguably a much cleaner linear project history.

-Although it's still not a forgone conclusion, because choosing the cleaner history also comes with tradeoffs, If you do not follow the [The Golden rule of rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing#the-golden-rule-of-rebasing) re-writing project history can be potentially catastrophic for your collaboration workflow.
+Although it's still not a foregone conclusion, choosing the cleaner history also comes with tradeoffs, If you do not follow the [The Golden rule of rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing#the-golden-rule-of-rebasing) re-writing project history can be potentially catastrophic for your collaboration workflow.
 And, less importantly, rebasing loses the context provided by a merge commit—you can’t see when upstream changes were incorporated into the feature.

 ## Resources